A Greener Household

 1. On the Scent – Choose Essential Oils, Not Synthetic Air Fresheners

-A recent study involving Public Health England’s Centre for Radiation, Chemical and Environmental Hazards, warned that plug-in air fresheners produce ‘considerable’ levels of formaldehyde: described by the US government’s National Toxicology Program as a known ‘human carcinogen’.
-It is most closely linked with cancers of the nose and throat and at the very least, it can cause sore throats, coughs, scratchy eyes and nosebleeds.
+A recent study involving Public Health England’s Center for Radiation, Chemical and Environmental Hazards, warned that plug-in air fresheners produce ‘considerable’ levels of formaldehyde: described by the US government’s National Toxicology Program as a known ‘human carcinogen’.
+It is most closely linked with cancers of the nose and throat and at the very least, it can cause sore throats, coughs, scratchy eyes and nosebleeds, green environment, green energy security, Greener Household, green life, green business , save the earth, healthy food.

 2. Laundry – Change Your Cycle, Save Loads